“Shame is the lie someone told you about yourself.” —Anais Nin (attributed)

-And there is the shame you may feel about your behavior that was a consequence of the abuse.
+And then there's the shame you may feel about your behavior that was a consequence of the abuse.
 Former victims of childhood abuse tend to feel a great deal of shame for things they did as children as a result of the abuse.
 For example, perhaps unable to express their anger at an abuser, they may have taken their hurt and anger out on those who were smaller or weaker than themselves, such as younger siblings.
 They may have become bullies at school, been belligerent toward authority figures, or started stealing, taking drugs, or otherwise acting out against society.
 In the case of sexual abuse, former victims may have continued the cycle of abuse by introducing younger children to sex.

 Shame from childhood abuse almost always manifests itself in one or more of these ways:

-o It causes former abuse victims to develop victim-like behavior, whereby they expect and accept unacceptable, abusive behavior from others.
+- It causes former abuse victims to develop victim-like behavior, whereby they expect and accept unacceptable, abusive behavior from others.
 As many as 90 percent of women in battered women’s shelters report having been abused or neglected as children (U.S. Department of Health and Human Services 2013).

-o It causes abuse victims to become abusive.
+- It causes abuse victims to become abusive.
 About 30 percent of abused and neglected children will later abuse their own children (U.S. Department of Health and Human Services 2013).